aking618/CC1/README.md

 # CC

-This app is for randomly selected charactders/stages in Super Smash Bros.
-Ultimate.
+This app is for randomly selecting characters/stages in Super Smash Bros.
+Ultimate plus a few game modes I created.
 I know the use of this app is redundant, but I wanted to create an app that I can use as a learning tool.